Minor Tyranny: Opponents among the clergy

 Sheikh Fazlollah Noori, one of the influential clerics of Tehran, considered the constitutional amendment against Islam.
 Legislation by humans was also considered by him to be against the rules of Islam.
 He was specially opposed to the principles of freedom (article 8) and equality (article 20) in the amendment.
 It was at this time that for the first time the necessity of adapting the legislation the parliament passes to the rules of Islam was discussed.
 A while later an anti constitutional movement headed by Noori started working that was against parliamentarism and was opposed to the constitution and its amendment, specially to articles promoting the equality of religions and empowering secular courthouses, and considered them against Islam.
 In 1908, Noori who saw himself above both Seyyed Abdollah Behbahani and Mirza Sayyed Mohammad Tabatabai, openly favored the Shah and declared constitutionalist journalists and clerics non Muslims.

 Anglo-Russian Convention

 An agreement between the Russian Empire and the British Empire in 1907 divided Iran into 2 spheres of influence each of them for one of the great powers.
 This was to put aside their differences and conflicts and unite against the German Empire that was becoming threatening.
 Neither the British or Russian governments approved of the new constitutional political arrangement which was both liberal and unstable, preferring a stable puppet government which allowed foreign concessions and supported their designs in the region.
 The agreement was done without consent from the Iranian government and outraged the parliament which saw this as against the sovereignty of Iran.
-It also made enabled the Russians to oppose the constitutionalists more freely without concerns from the British who were previously pro constitutionalist.
+It also enabled the Russians to oppose the constitutionalists more freely without concerns from the British who were previously pro constitutionalist.